European companies confront IPO risks as Renk cancels float

 In the coming weeks, a string of European companies are slated to come to market.
 Among them is CVC Capital Partners, which is still planning a November listing depending on market conditions, a person with knowledge of the matter told Reuters.

-It is planning to raise around 1 billion euros ($1.05 billion) from the share sale, the person added.
-The company did not respond to a request for comment.
+The private equity group is planning to raise around 1 billion euros ($1.05 billion) through the share sale, the person added.
+The company declined to comment.

 However, the fate of Renk highlights the challenges facing new issuers, exacerbated by a recent bout of volatility in equity and debt markets.
 Some recent large IPOs in the U.S. have had a mixed performance after an initial rally.